 If you choose to pursue the process of getting disability for your thyroid condition, there are some steps you will need to take to start this process.

 Firstly, identify where you will apply for disability.
 Most people go through the Social Security Administration for government-funded disability.
 Some people carry short-term and long-term disability policies that they hold privately or through their place of employment.

 Secondly, once you begin an application for disability benefits, you will need to provide a significant amount of information, including:

 Thirdly, you will need to gather specific documents to mail and bring in-person to an SSA office near you.
-These documents can include your birth certificate, medical history, military papers, records of current compensation (pay stubs, award letters, etc.), and last year's W2.
+These documents can include your birth certificate, medical history, military papers, current compensation (pay stubs, award letters, etc.), and last year's W2.

 Find inspiration for a healthy way to support your thyroid